microfan1/CROWN/README.md

 5. Set delta equals to 0.5 for risk aversion parameter in weight-constraint-only problem.

-For data loading below, feel free to change them (or load your own data in similar format):
+For calibrated data simulations, just change the parameters (or load the real data in similar format):

 ```
-% Set your portfolio and sample size
+% Set the portfolio and sample size
 pNpairs = [180,150];p=pNpairs(1);N=pNpairs(2);

-% Set your Tracking Error Constraint
+% Set the Tracking Error Constraint (e.g., required by the fund manager)
 TEC = 0.5;

-% Set your Weights Constraint
+% Set the Weights Constraint, here we restrict the first 10 stocks, whose weights sum up to 0.2
 oneR = [ones(10,1);zeros(p-10,1)];
 wx = 0.2;

-% Define Xi the risk aversion parameter for the given tracking error, in practice, Xi is user chosen value.
+% Define Xi the risk aversion parameter for the given tracking error, in practice, Xi is a user defined value.
 k0 = (One'*inv_Sigma_pop*mu_pop)/(One'*inv_Sigma_pop*One);
 k0error = mu_pop-k0*One;
 Xi = sqrt(k0error'*inv_Sigma_pop*k0error)/TEC;

-% Define delta as risk aversion when only consider weights constraint
+% Define delta as risk aversion when only consider weights constraint, in practice, delta is a user defined value.
 delta = 0.5;

 % 3-Factors
-flag=3;k = 3;
+flag=3; k=3;
-% This Data loading can be replaced by your own data, such as FF-factors or Q factors.
+% The following data loading can be replaced by user's own data, such as FF-factors or Q factors.
 beta_total=mvnrnd([0.005,0.005,0.005],0.1.*eye(3),p);
 bf = [0.03,0,0;0,-0.05,0;0,0,-0.05];% B Ft + et
 mu_f=[-0.1,0.1,0.1]';%kx1